A group of fifth graders overlooks Jodi Lightner: Gathered Coherence, fall 2021

 11:30 AM-12 PM: Clean up and lunch in the classroom or the MAM Art Park; classes walk over the new Missoula County Public Library for a tour and related stories.
 HERE is a link to apply for a library card.

-FGAE Docent Trainings: Developed to support learning for educators and docents who want to expand their knowledge of leading a tour and understanding of the artwork on display, and enhance their learning about DEI (diversity, Equity, and Inclusion) in classroom and museum settings.
-Interested in becoming a MAM Docent?
-Please attend the trainings and contact kay@missoulaartmuseum.org.
+FGAE Docent Trainings: These trainings were developed to support learning for educators and docents who want to expand their knowledge of leading a tour and their understanding of the artwork on display.
+Another focus is to enhance learning about DEI (Diversity, Equity, and Inclusion) in classroom and museum settings.
+If you’re interested in becoming a MAM docent, please attend the trainings and contact kay@missoulaartmuseum.org.

 Docent Training Schedule: 8:45am – 10:15am